amartincolby/Rust-Quick-Guide/README.md

         }
     }

-    /* Implementations are tied to the struct, meaning that anywhere that `Square` is visible, the `area` method is also visible. */
+    /* Implementations written in the same module as the struct, in the lib.rs file, or in the main.rs file are available globally.
+Implementations written in any other module are visible only in that module. */

     /*** Traits ***/